davidweatherstone/Data-Analyst-Portfolio/README.md

 🔮 **Power BI**: DAX, data modelling, creating and formatting visualisations, data exploration and discovery.

-🐍 **Python**: Passionate about Python's versatility, with a particular focus on DataFrame libraries (like Pandas), plotting libraries (such as Matplotlib and Seaborn), and web frameworks (including Flask and FastHTML).
+🐍 **Python**: Passionate about Python's versatility, with a particular focus on DataFrame libraries (like Pandas), plotting libraries (such as Matplotlib and Seaborn), and Flask/Jinja2.

 ## Projects